centreon/centreon-documentation/en/reporting/generate-reports.md

 To generate a report, you need to create a job by clicking on "Add" in the job listing page.
 The job configuration is done in two main steps (tabs):

-- Select the report design you want to use (see all the designs available here #TODO)
+- Select the report design you want to use (see all the designs available [here](../assets/reporting/Centreon-MBI-Samples-of-Reports.pdf))
 - Select the perimeter on which to generate the report

 Two optionals steps (tabs) can be done to :